Current situation and risk to Philadelphia

 - Wear a mask whenever you are around others.

-- Do not travel with someone who is sick or tested positive for COVID-19 in the past 14 days.
+- Do not travel with someone who is sick or tested positive for COVID-19 and is in the quarantine period recommended below.

-The Health Department recommends that travelers also consult the Pennsylvania Department of Health travel recommendations before considering any travel.
+The Health Department recommends that travelers continue to consult the Pennsylvania Department of Health travel recommendations before considering any travel.

 Coronavirus Interim Racial Equity Plan